C$ 129 Find Cheap Flights from Chicago to British Columbia

 The average price of all round-trip flights from Chicago to British Columbia clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to British Columbia on a Wednesday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to British Columbia on a Thursday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Saturday is the most expensive day to fly from Chicago to British Columbia.
-For your return ticket, we recommend flying on a Wednesday and avoiding Sundays for the best deals.
+For your return ticket, we recommend flying on a Friday and avoiding Saturdays for the best deals.

 How far in advance should I book a flight from Chicago to British Columbia?